 Additionally, the relational dimension focuses on the importance of relations (Nahapiet & Ghoshal 1998), and argues that relations based on obligations, reciprocity and identification could develop organizational assets (Nahapiet & Ghoshal 1998).
 Nahapiet and Ghoshal (1998, p.255) define obligations as “a commitment or duty to undertake some activity in the future”.
 Moreover, organizational strategy is evaluated as “a plan for interacting with competitive environments to achieve organizational goals” (Daft 1995, p.49).

 Based on this view, strategy highlights the critical role of relations with external actors, and enhances social interactions with business environments to meet organizational goals in the future.
 Furthermore, various authors argue that organizational strategy develops a shared interpretation among organizational members, and positively relates to cognitive dimension of social capital theory (Nahapiet & Ghoshal 1998).

 Surprisingly, a study by Bergeron, Raymond and Rivard (2004) has shown that an effective strategy is strong on futurity, defensiveness, analysis and pro-activeness.
 As a result, these four strategies could be positively connected to cognitive and relational dimensions of social capital theory.
-Based on above arguments, factors affecting leadership effectiveness are summarized in the following table (See Table 1).

 - Arling, P. (2006).
 A social capital perspective on communication, technology use and individual outcomes in distributed teams, Thesis (PhD), University of Minnesota, USA.